Vest Family Trust – how to wind up old Family Trust

 What do I need to do to terminate the trust?
 Get rid of a trust.

-1. The capital of the trust must be distributed in accordance with the trust deed.
+1. The capital of the trust is distributed out of the trust.

 2. The Trustee must satisfy any existing liabilities of the trust.
 This includes any existing or future

-tax liabilities that arise as a result of ending the trust.
+tax liabilities that arise from ending the trust.

 3. The Trustee must pass a resolution determining that the trust is to be vested (terminated).